Beloit Society for Learning Unlimited

 Presenter:

-Barbara Elmhorst Bendlin, retired math teacher
+Barbara Elmhorst Bendlin, retired math teacher, organic gardner

 Description:

-Barbara Bendlin has hiked in southern Germany in September 2022 and 2024 where she witnessed the beauty and majesty of the Bavarian Alps and Berchtesgaden National Park.
+Barbara Elmhorst Bendlin has hiked in southern Germany in September 2022 and 2023 where she witnessed the beauty and majesty of the Bavarian Alps and Berchtesgaden National Park.
 She has also connected with relatives in Hannover, being the first of her family to return to Germany since the family's emigration in 1881.

 When: